Student Travel Skip to main content

 3.6 Accountability during and after the trip

-Students travelers should use good judgment and are primarily responsible for their own safety.
-The trip supervisor should also take reasonable efforts to promote the safety of all students during the trip.
+The trip supervisor takes reasonable efforts to promote the safety of all students during the trip.
 This includes the responsibility to assist a student traveler in seeking necessary professional medical care and, if necessary, to send one or more travelers back to Honolulu early.
 The trip supervisor will notify the approver as soon as possible of any safety or medical issues and of any associated early departures.
-The approver will arrange for transportation of the student from the Honolulu airport back to campus or other relevant location according to university policy (e.g., treatment facility).
+The approver will arrange for transportation of the student from the Honolulu airport back to campus or other relevant location.

-3.7 Accommodations
+3.8 Accommodations

-3.8 Travel Arrangements
+3.9 Travel Arrangements

 Travel arrangements are made through the university travel office.
 To the extent feasible, public transportation or university vehicles should be used for all segments of the trip.

-3.9 Accompaniment by non-students other than designated supervisors
+3.10 Accompaniment by non-students other than designated supervisors

-1. Participation by the non-student must be approved in advance by the trip approver.
+1. Participation by the non-student must be approved 60 days in advance by the trip approver.

 2. The scope of the non-student’s participation, financing, and approval must be included as part of the written trip plan/itinerary.

-3. The participation of the non-student is subject to the supervision of the Trip Supervisor.
+3. The participation of the non-student is subject to the supervision of the trip supervisor.

 4. The non-student must sign and submit to the approver a waiver of liability.